-The Industrial Efficiency & Decarbonization Office (IEDO) provides technical assistance and develops partnerships with industry to upskill workers and promote better energy management practices.
+The U.S. Department of Energy's (DOE) Industrial Efficiency and Decarbonization Office (IEDO) provides technical assistance and develops partnerships with industry to upskill workers and promote better energy management practices.
 The office’s efforts focus specifically on increasing the adoption of energy efficient practices, decarbonization technologies, energy management programs, and water and waste reduction strategies across the industrial sector.

 IEDO engages directly with industry stakeholders to help lower their energy-related costs under a variety of programs.
 IEDO supports the development of tools and resources, connects industry with experts at DOE’s national labs, facilitates peer-to-peer learning, and helps companies directly manage their energy, water, and other resources more efficiently at no cost.